Finding kingsnakes and milksnakes in Missouri can be difficult!

 Today, you’re going to learn about the 3 types of kingsnakes and milksnakes in Missouri!

-RELATED: The 27 Types of SNAKES That Live in Missouri!
+RELATED: The 10 Types of Lizards That Live in Missouri!
 (With Photos)

 #1.
 Eastern Milksnake